An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics: Related Work and Taxonomy

 The rise of AI for scientific discovery has renewed interest in the problem of how to quantify scientific novelty. \cite{zhao2025novelty} categorizes the methodology of scientific novelty metrics into those that draw on citation data, those that draw on textual data, and those that draw on multiple sources of data.
 Citation-based metrics of novelty \citep{uzzi2013} or similar concepts such as disruptiveness \citep{wu2019large} analyze citation counts, patterns, and relationships.
-Textual data metrics, which are the focus of this paper, can include keyword- or entity-based metrics \citep{mishra2016novelty, ruan2025}, and, more recently and relatively underexplored, sentence-based or contribution-based metrics, including topic modeling approaches \citep{wang2024effective, sendhilkumar2013novelty}.
+Textual data metrics, which are the focus of this paper, can include keyword- or entity-based metrics \citep{mishra2016novelty, ruan2025}; sentence-based or contribution-based metrics, including topic modeling approaches \citep{wang2024effective, sendhilkumar2013novelty}; and embedding-based metrics \citep{yin, rnd, fasttext, semnovel}.

-Beyond scientific literature, novelty detection has been explored in IR and NLP \citep{soboroff-harman-2005-novelty} for tasks such as improving summarization \citep{bysani2010detecting} and more diverse retrieval \citep{ghosal-etal-2018-novelty, retrieval_novelty_clarke_2008}.
-Most traditional work focused on sentence-level novelty detection, but document-level novelty detection has also been proposed and explored, though the document sizes studied are small compared to a scientific paper \citep{novascore, ghosal2022novelty}.
+Beyond scientific literature, novelty detection has traditionally been studied in IR and NLP at the sentence and document level \citep{soboroff-harman-2005-novelty, ghosal-etal-2018-novelty, novascore, ghosal2022novelty}, though generally on documents far smaller than scientific papers.

-The validation of scientific novelty metrics remains challenging; existing works either validate through the collection of human annotation or opinion \citep{yin, fasttext} or through analysis of the metric's correlation with signals like Nobel prize awards \citep{semnovel, wu2019large}, citation count or behavior \citep{wu2019large, shibayama2021novelty, semnovel}, and public paper review scores \citep{wang2024effective}.

-Previous efforts to introduce validation frameworks for existing metrics, too, tend to rely on these external signals: \cite{fontana2020new} relies on correlation with the Nobel prize and APS milestones, among others; \cite{bornmann2019novelty}, focusing specifically on previous citation-based novelty indicators, draws on the F1000Prime blog, which has novelty-related tags from faculty; \cite{amplayo2019evaluating} use citation counts as part of their validation (but also treat publication time as another signal).